randa-magdy/booking-platform-doc/features-functions-doc.md

 #### **2. Login to the Platform**

-    Allow registered users to log in using Google, Facebook, or their email and verification code.
+- Allow registered users to log in using Google, Facebook, or their email and verification code.

 #### **3. Logout from the Platform**

-    Allow users to safely end their active session.
+- Allow users to safely end their active session.

 #### **4. Manage User Profile**

-    Let users update personal details such as name, phone number, address, preferences (e.g., language, currency), and saved information.
+- Allow users to update personal details such as name, phone number, address, preferences (e.g., language, currency), and saved information.

 #### **5. Deactivate or Reactivate Account**

-    Provide the ability to disable or enable user account.
+- Provide the ability to disable or enable user account.

 ---